 Face detection and attributes

 This article explains the concepts of face detection and face attribute data.
-Face detection is the action of locating human faces in an image and optionally returning different kinds of face-related data.
+Face detection is the process of locating human faces in an image and optionally returning different kinds of face-related data.

 The face ID is a unique identifier string for each detected face in an image.
 You can request a face ID in your Face - Detect API call.